6.xxx (AKA 6.803 and 6.833)

 Note: Turing's paper was originally published in 1950.

-Part B4—Go back over your paper
+Part A3—Go back over your paper

 Check your paper carefully for style infringements as defined by the Style Guide, especially quote misuse.
 Do this as if such an infringement would expose you to public ridicule or an F in the subject.

-Part B5—Go back over your paper again
+Part A4—Go back over your paper again

-This time make absolutely sure you have not committed the quotation crime identified in the style guide.
+This time make absolutely sure you have not committed the quotation crime identified in the Style Guide.